 \subsection{The Jarzynski equality}

 Usually, our knowledge of non-equilibrium processes is restricted only to inequalities such as Eq.~(\ref{second_law}).
-The contribution of Jarzynski\cite{Jarzynski1997,Jarzynski1997a} was to show that by interpreting $W$ as a random variable, one can obtain an \textit{equality}, even for a process performed arbitrarily far from equilibrium.
+The contribution of Jarzynski\cite{Jarzynski1997,Jarzynski1997a} was to show that by interpreting $W$ as a random variable, one may obtain an \emph{equality}, even for a process performed arbitrarily far from equilibrium.

 Consider several realizations of a non-equilibrium process, such as that described by the solid line in Fig.~\ref{fig:diagram}.
 At each realization we always prepare the system in the same initial state.
 We then execute the protocol and measure the total work $W$ performed.
-After repeating this process many times, we can construct the probability distribution of the work, $P(W)$.
-From this probability any average can be computed.
+After repeating this process many times, we may construct the probability distribution of the work, $P(W)$.
+From this probability any average may be computed.
 For instance the average work will be

-Or we can study the average of other quantities such as $\langle W^2 \rangle$ and so on.
+Or we may study the average of other quantities such as $\langle W^2 \rangle$ and so on.

-Jarzynski's main result was to show that the statistical average of $e^{-\beta W}$ should satisfy\cite{Jarzynski1997,Jarzynski1997a}
+Jarzynski's main result was to show that the statistical average of $e^{-\beta W}$ should satisfy:\cite{Jarzynski1997,Jarzynski1997a}

 where $\Delta F = F(T,\lambda_f) - F(T,\lambda_i)$, as described in Fig.~\ref{fig:diagram}.
 This result is nothing short of remarkable.
-It holds for a process performed \textit{arbitrarily} far from equilibrium.
-And it is an \textit{equality}, which is a much stronger statement than the inequalities we are used to in thermodynamics.
-The appearance of $F(T, \lambda_f)$ in Eq.~(\ref{jarzynski}) is also surprising, since this is not the final state of the process; it would only be the final state if the process were quasi-static.
-Instead, as indicated in Fig.~\ref{fig:diagram}, the final state is a non-equilibrium state, which may differ substantially from $F(T,\lambda_f)$.
+It holds for a process performed \emph{arbitrarily} far from equilibrium.
+And it is an \emph{equality}, which is a much stronger statement than the inequalities we are used to in thermodynamics.
+The appearance of $F(T, \lambda_f)$ in Eq.~(\ref{jarzynski}) is also quite surprising, since this is not the final state of the process.
+It would only be the final state if the process were quasi-static.
+Instead, as indicated in Fig.~\ref{fig:diagram}, the final state is a non-equilibrium state which may differ substantially from $F(T,\lambda_f)$.
 The appearance of $F(T,\lambda_f)$ therefore reflects the state that the system wants to go to, but cannot do so because the process is not sufficiently slow.

-It is possible to show that the inequality~(\ref{second_law}) (that is, $W \geq \Delta F$) is contained within the Jarzynski equality.
-This can be accomplished using Jensen's inequality (see chapter 8 of Ref.~\onlinecite{Ross2010}), which states that $\langle e^{-\beta W} \rangle \geq e^{-\beta \langle W \rangle}$.
-Combining this with Eq.~(\ref{jarzynski}) then gives
+It is possible to show that the inequality~(\ref{second_law}) [ie, $W \geq \Delta F$] is contained within the Jarzynski equality.
+This can be accomplished using Jensen's inequality (see chapter 8 of Ref.~\onlinecite{Ross2010}), which states that $\langle e^{-\beta W} \rangle \geq e^{-\beta \langle W \rangle}$ Combining this with Eq.~(\ref{jarzynski}) then gives

 We therefore see that, when we treat work as a random variable, the old results from thermodynamics are recovered for the average work.